metabase/metabase/docs/permissions/data-sandboxes-draft.md

 For more info, see [Choosing user attributes for sandboxing](#choosing-user-attributes-for-sandboxing).

-### Advanced sandboxes
+### Custom sandboxes: use a saved question to create a custom view for this table

-To **restrict the columns** of a table (in addition to row-restriction), you'll have to use an advanced sandbox.
-An advanced sandbox displays the results of a saved SQL question in place of an original table.
+To **restrict the columns** of a table (in addition to row-restriction), you'll have to use an custom sandbox.
+An custom sandbox displays the results of a saved SQL question in place of an original table.

 For example, say your original Accounts table includes the columns: ID, Email, Plan, and Created At.

-To hide the Email column, you'll create a "Sandboxed Accounts" question with the columns: ID, Plan, and Created At.
+To hide the Email column, you'll create a "Sandboxed Accounts" SQL question with the columns: ID, Plan, and Created At.

-Then, set up an advanced sandbox to display "Sandboxed Accounts" instead of the original Accounts table, to a specific group.
-Groups in the advanced sandbox will see the "Sandboxed Accounts" question result instead of the original Accounts table, everywhere that Accounts is used in Metabase.
+Then, set up an custom sandbox to display "Sandboxed Accounts" instead of the original Accounts table, to a specific group.
+Groups in the custom sandbox will see the "Sandboxed Accounts" question result instead of the original Accounts table, everywhere that Accounts is used in Metabase.

-For more info, see [Designing a saved question to be displayed in an advanced sandbox](#designing-a-saved-question-to-be-displayed-in-an-advanced-sandbox).
+For more info, see [Creating a SQL question for Metabase to display in a custom sandbox](#creating-a-sql-question-for-metabase-to-display-in-an-custom-sandbox).

 ## Limitations